Client means a legal person using Unicount Services.

 a)you have contested the accuracy of your Personal Data that is being processed by Unicount for a period enabling Unicount to verify the accuracy of your Personal Data;

-b)your Personal Data have been processed unlawfully and you oppose to erasure of your Personal Data and request the restriction of the use of such data instead;
+b)your Personal Data has been processed unlawfully and you oppose to erasure of your Personal Data and request the restriction of the use of such data instead;

-c)Unicount no longer needs your Personal Data for the purposes of processing, but are required to process such data by you for the establishment, exercise or defence of legal claims.
+c)Unicount no longer needs your Personal Data for processing but is required to process such data by you for the establishment, exercise or defence of legal claims.

-Unicount will inform you prior lifting the restriction of processing.
+Unicount will inform you before lifting the restriction of the processing.